Accenture/openathon-2019-angular/lab-05/README.md

 ### Signup component

-We already have our service ready to be used in somewhere.
-Now, we will set up the first thing anyone have to do for manage our private zones (as create a event), the signup process.
+We already have our service ready to be used in anyplace.
+But first we need to prepare for managing our private zones with a signup process.

-The signup component have to show a form to the user asking him for the data we will need on the registration process (email and password in our case).
-After that, the form have to be sent to the API in order to create a new user.
+The signup component has to show a form to the user asking him for the data we will need on the registration process (email and password in our case).
+After that, the form has to be sent to the API in order to create a new user.
 You already know the code needed to do this.
 The *signup.component.ts* should looks like:

 ```javascript
 import { Component, OnInit } from '@angular/core';